dankolbman/ncdc-hpd/README.md

 rain gauges, so the comparison would seem to validate our analysis.

+## On Data Issues and Unmatched Brackets

+As expected, this (hand collected?) dataset covering many decades has some warts.
+Perhaps most bothersome is the termination of the brackets.

+Documentation says that unmatched brackets are rare, but overall there are:
+28 stations with unmatched deletion brackets
+71 stations with unmatched missing data brackets

+There is nothing about how to resolve the issue of missing brackets, so any bracket that does not appear to have a matching start or end bracket is interpreted as itself being deleted only.
+It's important to note also that the bracket matching is only attempted per station as it's assumed that each station provides its own stream.
+It should not be possible for missing brackets in one station to be coincedentally terminated by another station.

+Further investigation shows that many stations have repeat starts of missing data brackets that are unterminated.
+This seems to indicate that these flags are unreliable so they are simply ignored for analysis.

 ## Design of a Production Service

 The CLI format of this tool doesn't make sense for real-world use.